 Long delays, cancellations and missed connecting flights can be immensely frustrating.
 However, according to EU Regulation 261/04, your disruption may entitle you to an easyJet flight delay compensation of up to €600.

-Our team will then take all necessary legal steps to ensure that you receive your easyJet flight refund.
+Our team will then take all the necessary legal steps to ensure that you receive your easyJet flight refund.
 If we are unsuccessful, you wouldn’t owe us anything.
 We will earn our fee (25% of the amount of the compensation) only if we successfully defend your rights on your behalf.

 How much compensation are you entitled to for your flight delay?

-Depending on the distance between the initial and final destinations of your easyJet flight and the duration of the flight delay, the amount of your due compensation is determined as follows:
+Depending on the distance between the initial and final destinations of your flight and the duration of the easyJet flight delay, the amount of your due compensation is determined as follows:

 |€ 250||€ 400||€ 600|

 |Less than 1500 km||Between 1500 & 3500 km||More than 3500 km|